Stress Disorder

 Talking therapy

-You might also find talking therapies helpful if your stress has caused other mental health problems.
+You may also find talking therapies useful if stress has resulted in other mental illnesses.

 Complementary and alternative therapies